AdobeDocs/experience-manager-core-components.en/help/using/accordion.md

   * When **Single item expansion** is selected, one panel must be selected.
 By default the first panel is selected.
   * When **Single item expansion** is not selected, this option is a multi-select and is optional.

-## Select Panel Dialog {#seelct-panel-dialog}
+## Select Panel Popover {#seelct-panel-popover}

 The content author can use the **Select Panel** option on the component toolbar to change to a different panel for editing as well as to easily rearrange the order of the panels within the accordion.

 ![](assets/screen-shot-2019-06-21-08.49.36.png)

-Once selecting the **Select Panel** option in the component toolbar, the configured tabs are displayed as a drop-down.
+Once selecting the **Select Panel** option in the component toolbar, the configured accordion panels are displayed as a drop-down.

 ![](assets/screen-shot-2019-06-21-08.52.14.png)